McGrath Gallery Schedule

 Vessel, a solo exhibition by Bellarmine University Assistant Professor of Art, Tiffany Carbonneau, will be the culmination of her research as a 2011 Efroymson Contemporary Arts Fellow.
 For the previous three years, Tiffany has been collecting photographic and video documentation of international industrial waterways, including the Hudson River at the New York City Container Terminal, The Ohio River in Louisville, Kentucky, the Yangtze River as well as several other industrial waterways throughout China, the Chao Phraya River in Bangkok, Thailand, the Vistula River in Warsaw, Poland, and others.
 Tiffany maps the projection of these videos to highlight architectural elements unique to the space of exhibition.
 The juxtaposition of imagery allows for viewers to form connections between themselves and the communities that surround the movement of commodity, local and global, while the non-traditional presentation of video calls into question our receipt of information in the post digital age, allowing the viewer to re-examine their personal networks as well as their relationship with the information that is being presented.

-Opening reception: Friday, October 5, 6:00 to 8:00 p.m.
-The exhibit runs from October 5 to November 4, featuring work by Annie Langan (top photo), Rosemary Jesionowski (bottom photo) and Sharon Lee Hart (below).
+Opening reception: Friday, October 5, 6 - 8 p.m.
+The exhibit runs October 5 - November 4, featuring work by Annie Langan (top photo), Rosemary Jesionowski (bottom photo) and Sharon Lee Hart (below).

 Following a lecture by Rosemary Jesionowski in Pasteur Hall room 180 at 5:00